-- 3.13 The levels of borrowing required is set to increase significantly compared to previous reporting periods.
-This is due to combination of capital spend projections increasing, whilst useable reserves levels fall and current borrowing matures (see table 3).
-As such officers will look to address the requirement through a combination of the following: - Deferred loans these would allow the Authority to borrow from financial institutions such as banks and pension funds at a fixed rate and draw down the cash up to two years in advance.
+- PWLB borrowing the Authority has access to long-term PWLB funding at the certainty rate (providing loans at 0.2% below the usual rate).
+The latest forecasts (at table 4) show a gradual decline in PWLB rates during the forecast period to March 2026.
+There is likely to be unpredictable volatility during this period, as detailed previously in the report, and officers will continue to monitor PWLB closely to take advantage of the best possible rates. - Deferred loans these would allow the Authority to borrow from financial institutions such as banks and pension funds at a fixed rate and draw down the cash up to two years in advance.
 Whilst they may no longer be cheaper than the PWLB, deferred loans help to protect the Authority from interest rate risk without the additional cost of carry and credit risk.
-Lenders tend to have a minimum size of £10M however officers will continue to explore any potential opportunities - PWLB borrowing the Authority has access to long-term PWLB funding at the certainty rate (providing loans at 0.2% below the usual rate).
-The latest forecasts (at table 4) show a gradual decline in PWLB rates during the forecast period to March 2025.
-There is likely to be unpredictable volatility during this period, as detailed previously in the report, and officers will continue to monitor PWLB closely to take advantage of the best possible rates.
-Any such borrowing would be carried out in small tranches to minimise the cost of carry and mitigate credit risk and assessed against alternate options available. - Local authority loans the Authority could look to secure an element of its borrowing requirement with some medium-term funds from other local authorities, which would help to spread refinancing risk typically at a cheaper rate than the PWLB.
-This would be carried out in small tranches to minimise the cost of carry and mitigate credit risk.
+Lenders tend to have a minimum size of £10M however officers will continue to explore any potential opportunities. - Local authority loans the Authority could look to secure an element of its borrowing requirement with some medium-term funds from other local authorities, which would help to spread refinancing risk typically at a cheaper rate than the PWLB.
+This would be carried out in small tranches to minimise the cost of carry and mitigate credit risk. - Internal Borrowing while borrowing rates remain elevated, the Authority could continue with the temporary use of internal cash resources (e.g. earmarked reserves or grants received in advance of expenditure) in lieu of external borrowing.
+This is a temporary measure and should be considered in line with the reserves strategy and capital spend projections over the planning period.